La Herradura: Celebrations

 Saint Joseph (San José [saŋ xoˈse] in Spanish), the town's patron saint, is honoured every year with a fair and other events around 19 March.

 Fiesta de las Cruces (Day of the Cross), or Cruz de Mayo (May Cross), is celebrated from 1 to 3 May.

 The night of San Juan from 23 to 24 June sees bonfires lit on the beach.
 At midnight, people wash their eyes in the sea, for good luck throughout the year.
-Traditionally, this marked the first bathe in the sea of the summer season.
+Traditionally, the sea was not considered safe enough to swim in for the summer season until it has been blessed on this date.

-Holy Week with a unique brotherhood that has as headlines all the images that come out during Holy Week and San José and the Virgen del Carmen (Brotherhood of La Herradura).
+Holy Week celebrations are led by the Brotherhood of La Herradura, who parade a series of holy images through the town.
+These include the images seen during San José and the Virgen del Carmen celebrations.

 La Virgen del Carmen, patron saint of fishermen and sailors, is celebrated on 16 July.
 A flower-covered effigy of the Virgin Mary – Stella Maris, "Queen of the Sea" – is paraded through the streets and taken out to sea in a flotilla of fishing boats, with a firework display at night.
-Traditionally, the sea is not considered safe enough to swim in until after it has been blessed on this date.

 Dawn Rosary takes place in the early hours of 21 to 24 December, a tradition that dates back to the end of the 19th century.
 An image of the Virgin Mary on a banner, flanked by two lanterns, is carried through the streets of the town.
-The parade is accompanied by musicians with string instruments, bells and triangle and singers praising the Virgin.
+The parade is accompanied by musicians with string instruments, bells and triangles, and singers praising the Virgin.
 The parade ends with a mass, and typical Andalucian carols.